sbhattacharyay/dynamic_GOSE_model/README.md

 ## Overview

-This repository contains the code underlying the article entitled **Contribution of clinical trajectory to outcome after traumatic brain injury: data-driven disease course in European intensive care units** from the Collaborative European NeuroTrauma Effectiveness Research in TBI ([CENTER-TBI](https://www.center-tbi.eu/)) consortium.
+This repository contains the code underlying the article entitled **Mining the contribution of intensive care clinical course to outcome after traumatic brain injury** from the Collaborative European NeuroTrauma Effectiveness Research in TBI ([CENTER-TBI](https://www.center-tbi.eu/)) consortium.
 In this file, we present the abstract, to outline the motivation for the work and the findings, and then a brief description of the code with which we generate these finding and achieve this objective.\
 \
 The code on this repository is commented throughout to provide a description of each step alongside the code which achieves it.

 ## Abstract
-### Background
 Existing methods to characterise the evolving condition of traumatic brain injury (TBI) patients in the intensive care unit (ICU) do not capture the context necessary for individualising treatment.
-We aimed to develop a modelling strategy which integrates all heterogenous data stored in medical records to produce an interpretable disease course for each TBI patient’s ICU stay.
-### Methods
-From a prospective cohort (n=1,550, 65 centres, 19 countries) of European TBI patients, we extracted all 1,166 variables collected before or during ICU stay as well as six-month functional outcome on the Glasgow Outcome Scale – Extended (GOSE).
-We trained recurrent neural network models to map a token-embedded time series representation of all variables to an ordinal GOSE prognosis every two hours.
-With repeated cross-validation, we evaluated calibration and the explanation of ordinal variance in GOSE with Somers’ Dxy.
-Furthermore, we implemented the TimeSHAP algorithm to calculate the contribution of variables and prior timepoints towards transitions in patient trajectories.
-### Findings
-Our modelling strategy achieved calibration at eight hours post-admission, and the full range of variables explained up to 52·2% (95% CI: 50·2%–54·3%) of the variance in ordinal functional outcome.
-Most of this explanation was derived from pre-ICU and admission information.
-Information collected in the ICU increased explanation (by up to 5·2% [95% CI: 4·2%–6·2%]), though not enough to counter poorer overall performance in longer-stay (>5·75 days) patients.
-Static variables with the highest contributions were physician-based prognoses and certain demographic and CT features.
-Among dynamic variables, markers of intracranial hypertension and neurological function contributed the most.
+Here, we integrate all heterogenous data stored in medical records (1,166 pre-ICU and ICU variables) to model the individualised contribution of clinical course to six-month functional outcome on the Glasgow Outcome Scale - Extended (GOSE).
+On a prospective cohort (*n*=1,550, 65 centres) of TBI patients, we train recurrent neural network models to map a token-embedded time series representation of all variables (including missing values) to an ordinal GOSE prognosis every two hours.
+The full range of variables explains up to 52% (95% CI: 50%-54%) of the ordinal variance in functional outcome.
+Up to 91% (95% CI: 90%-91%) of this explanation is derived from pre-ICU and admission information (i.e., static variables).
+Information collected in the ICU (i.e., dynamic variables) increases explanation  (by up to 5% [95% CI: 4%-6%]), though not enough to counter poorer overall performance in longer-stay (>5.75 days) patients.
+Highest-contributing variables include physician-based prognoses, CT features, and markers of neurological function.
+Whilst static information currently accounts for the majority of functional outcome explanation after TBI, data-driven analysis highlights investigative avenues to improve dynamic characterisation of longer-stay patients.
+Moreover, our modelling strategy proves useful for converting large patient records into interpretable time series with missing data integration and minimal processing.
-### Interpretation
-We show the feasibility of a data-driven approach for individualised TBI characterisation with minimal pre-processing and integration of missing data.
-Our results also highlight investigative avenues to help explain the remaining half of variance in functional outcome.
-### Funding
-NIHR Brain Injury MedTech Co-operative, EU 7<sup>th</sup> Framework, Hannelore Kohl, OneMind, Integra Neurosciences, Gates Cambridge.

 ## Code
 All of the code used in this work can be found in the `./scripts` directory as Python (`.py`), R (`.R`), or bash (`.sh`) scripts.
 Moreover, custom classes have been saved in the `./scripts/classes` sub-directory, custom functions have been saved in the `./scripts/functions` sub-directory, and custom PyTorch models have been saved in the `./scripts/models` sub-directory.

 ### 1. [Extract study sample from CENTER-TBI dataset and define ICU stays](scripts/01_prepare_study_sample_timestamps.py)